vsteschenko/friendly-octo-spork/README.md

 # Ledger Documentation

-**Ledger** is an open-source personal finance tracking web application.
-It helps users track income and expenses, view reports, and analyze their finances over time — all with full control over their data.
+**Ledger** is a personal finance tracking web application.
+It helps me track income and expenses, and analyze my spending.

 ---